huntdatacenter/docs/docs/govern-science/tingweek/README.md

 #### Data controller ting

 This is the Ting where we appoint time to meet for cross-organizational dialogue on privacy, security and ethics within HUNT Cloud.
-Privacy, security and compliance coordinators are invited.
+Privacy, security and compliance administrators are invited.

 #### Lagtun